Sathvik-Rao/ClipCascade/README.md

 - **🔒 Secure Login Authentication:** Your data is safe.
 Login authentication ensures that only authorized users can access the clipboard sync.
 - **🚀 Live Sync:** Clipboard content syncs across your devices instantly, without needing any key press—just copy, and it's there!
-- **💻 Desktop Application:** A native desktop application for Windows and Linux, offering effortless setup and user-friendly operation.
+- **💻 Desktop Application:** A native desktop application for Windows, macOS and Linux, offering effortless setup and user-friendly operation.
 - **📱 Mobile Application:** Access your clipboard sync seamlessly on Android devices with a dedicated mobile app.
 - **📦 Self-Hosted Docker Image:** Host your own instance of ClipCascade effortlessly using the provided Docker image.
 - **🛡️ Privacy by Encryption:** Your clipboard data is end-to-end encrypted, ensuring that only you can access it.